jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 This one is pretty easy: `{# This is a comment #}`.
 Comments never appear in the rendered code.

-#### Display tags: variables and concatenation
+#### Display tags: variables and properties

 This tags allow you to display variables like strings, numbers, booleans, arrays and objects in your templates.
 Most of the time, you will display variables created by you or by Eleventy when it runs.
-You can access properties with a dot syntax, just like in JavaScript.
+You can access properties using dot syntax, just like in JavaScript.
 Those tags also allow you to perform simple maths operations or string concatenation.

 Examples: